lnls-sirius/epics-archiver-pb-parser/README.md

      ]
 }
  ```
  Where type is an integer enum (DISCLAIMER!
-Only ScalarDouble is Implemented!):
+Only ScalarDouble and ScalarInt are implemented!
+To extend include the required data type into the parse function https://github.com/lnls-sirius/epics-archiver-pb-parser/blob/main/src/parse.cpp#L68 ):
 ```c++
 enum PayloadType {
 	SCALAR_STRING = 0;